Rural community development: United States

 In the United States, rural community development is an essential tool in keeping rural areas economically viable in a competitive global arena.
 Under the United States Department of Agriculture, this is addressed through the Rural Development mission area, comprising the Rural Housing Service, Rural Utilities Service, and Rural Business-Cooperative Service.
-Research and data sources for rural areas of the United States is also addressed by the United States Department of Agriculture through the Economic Research Service, the National Institute of Food and Agriculture and the National Agricultural Library’s Rural Information Center.
+Research and data sources for rural areas of the United States is also addressed by the United States Department of Agriculture through the Economic Research Service, the and the National Agricultural Library’s Rural Information Center.

 The Center for Rural Affairs is a grassroots organization originating in Nebraska that puts an emphasis on leadership development to reinvigorate rural communities.
 They strive to promote entrepreneurship and increase the farm returns per food dollar to maintain the economy in rural areas.

 Colleges and Universities, many located in rural communities, have also played a key role in rural community development throughout United States history.
 The Morrill Land-Grant Act of 1862 provided funding for agricultural education.
 Since the passage of the Morrill Act, there has been significant demographic changes in the population of colleges, including student gender, population size and number of commuters.
 This shift has created opportunities for rural colleges to play a part in the development of the communities in which they reside.